piegope/doc/docs/en/rdm/windows/commands/administration/reports/deleted-entries.md

 ---
-title: Deleted Entries
+title: Deleted entries
 ---
-The **Administration** – **Deleted Entries** option allows you to view the deleted entries as well as restoring them.
+The ***Administration – Deleted Entries*** option allows you to view the deleted entries as well as restoring them.

 {% snippet icon.badgeInfo %}
 This feature requires an [Advanced Data Source](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/).